timruiterkamp/frontend-data/README.md

    ![final product chart](https://github.com/timruiterkamp/frontend-data/blob/master/gh-images/finalproduct-chart.png)

 ## Conclusion
 When I look back at this project, I am very glad I got the opportunity to use an other dataset than the OBA dataset.
 I enjoyed looking up my own data and trying out datasets and combining useful data together.
 Some things took a bit longer than expected as getting the right data structure.
 Looking back at my last project [Functional programming](https://github.com/timruiterkamp/functional-programming) I told myself to think way better of data structures, so I did try to build it with more thought.
 But still during the process I reconized that data is continuously changing the way the data should look.
-I have helped quitte alot of people during these two weeks and I think that those hours could result in more efficient and clean code and a better user interface.
+I have helped quite alot of people during these two weeks and I think that those hours could result in more efficient and clean code and a better user interface.
 But helping others is always good, so I have no regrets and I'm mostly glad I finished my project and helped as much as I could.

 A quick look back at difficulties I experienced, I think the D3 part of generating charts and update them the way I did was somewhat difficult and took some time.
 The problem I faced was that my trigger was a click on a object outside D3 (an svg generated on mapbox) and that resulted in that every click would generate a new chart on top of the previous chart.
 A check that would watch if the chart has been drawn fixed it eventually with some code tweekings.